-Seekonk recreation basketball league will follow MIAA/National Federation High School rules with exceptions as noted in the following:
+Seekonk Recreational Basketball League will follow MIAA/National Federation High School rules with exceptions as noted in the following:

 Only the coaches (2) and players should be on player bench.
 Game officials may allow more, however, if behavior becomes a concern, they will be asked to leave the player bench area.

 Subbing will occur every five minutes with 15, 10, and 5 minutes left per half.
 All players that are currently on the bench must enter the game at those designated times.
 All players must play a minimum of two 5 minute shirts per half.
 No player can play a second extra shift until all players have played an extra shift.
 The same would apply to a 3rd shirt depending on the number of players, There will be no other subbing allowed during the game except for these three stoppages of play.
 Teams with 11 players can sub at any time.
 If a player is injured, the player can be subbed out.
 If a player arrives after the game has already started then they do not have to play the mandatory 2 -1st half shifts (10 total minutes) but they would need to play the mandatory 2 shifts in the 2nd half.

 *Subbing will occur on the closest dead ball to the nearest 5-minute mark.
 The clock will stop for 25 seconds in order for new players to figure out who they are guarding.
 THIS IS NOT A TIMEOUT

-All teams must play man to man defense.
+All teams must play person-to-person defense.
 You are allowed to use “help and recover” systems, but are not allowed to play any zones or have players just camped out in the paint, regardless of where their player is.